aluan-fooshe/aluan-daily_log_entries/README.md

 - a professor from the University of California, Santa Cruz
 - interested in becoming a stakeholder for this project pitch idea

-and are interested in reaching out to me, email me for further interest;
+and are interested in reaching out to me and add yourselves to my stakeholders list, email me for further interest;

 aluan@ucsc.edu